More than 1 million people have died of Covid-19 in the US - KESQ

 By Deidre McPhillips, CNN

-More than one million Americans have now died of Covid-19 since the pandemic’s start, according to Tuesday data from Johns Hopkins University — a reminder the pandemic is not over even as much of the US pushes to move away from Covid-19 measures.
+More than one million people have now died of Covid-19 in the US since the pandemic’s start, according to Tuesday data from Johns Hopkins University — a reminder the pandemic is not over even as much of the country pushes to move away from Covid-19 measures.

 And experts believe the true toll of the disease is higher.